American Safety Razor Company

-American Safety Razor Company is a personal care brand founded in the early 20th century (1906) by a merging of the Gem Cutlery Company & Ever-Ready and has been a principal competitor to Gillette for a century and more.
-It is unrelated to the Gillette company which also used the name 'American Safety Razor Company' in 1901 until 1904 before it was renamed for its founder, King C. Gillette.

-The company produces a wide range of personal care, medical, industrial blades and cutting tools with international manufacturing operations in the Czech Republic, Germany, Israel, Mexico, and the United States.
+American Safety Razor Company is a personal care brand founded in 1906 by a merger of the Gem Cutlery Company and Ever-Ready.
+It is a principal competitor to Gillette, with which it shared a name from 1901 to 1904, when the latter renamed for its founder, King C. Gillette.
+It produces a range of personal care, medical and industrial blades with manufacturing operations in the Czech Republic, Germany, Israel, Mexico and the United States.

 History

 Star Safety Razor

 In 1870, Frederick, Otto and Richard Kampfe immigrated from Saxony, Germany establishing a tool and die shop in Brooklyn, New York.
 After becoming frustrated with shaving, Frederick modified a straight razor by shortening the blade and setting it in a frame.
 The device became known as Kampfe's rake and was produced for friends and customers at the New York shop.
 In 1875 the brothers formed the Star Safety Razor company and on June 15, 1880 were granted a U.S. patent for the Star Razor, the first safety razor produced in the United States.